 - If you added ginger or garlic to the sauce, strain the sauce to remove the ginger and garlic pieces, then use the sauce.

-Note: Adding ginger and garlic is optional, but if you do choose to use them, if you want a mild flavor, slice them into big pieces.
+Adding ginger and garlic is optional, but if you do choose to use them, if you want a mild flavor, slice them into big pieces.
 For a bolder flavor, chop them finely.
-Be sure to strain your teriyaki sauce after it is made to remove them so your sauce is silky smooth.
+You can vary the amount that you add to suit your taste as well.

 Teriyaki Sauce Texture

-Traditional Japanese teriyaki sauce is thin in texture, and contradicts the popular image of bottled teriyaki sauce which tends to be very thick and sticky.
+Traditional Japanese teriyaki sauce is thin in texture, in contrast to the typical bottled teriyaki sauce which tends to be very thick and sticky.

-Westernized recipes for teriyaki sauce may include the addition of a slurry of cornstarch and water (1:1 ratio) to thicken the sauce, but the addition of a corn starch slurry is entirely up to you.
+Westernized recipes for teriyaki sauce may include the addition of a slurry of cornstarch and water (1-to-1 ratio) to thicken the sauce, but the addition of a cornstarch slurry is entirely up to you.

 Article Edited by Judy Ung